Science Writing: the Basics

-The ABSW beginners guide to science writing 'Science Writing the Basics' was completed in June 2015 and a PDF version prepared for the ABSW Science Journalism Summer School can now be downloaded.
-Watch this space for improved downloadable versions including ebook versions for all formats.
+The ABSW beginners guide to science writing 'Science Writing: the Basics' was completed in June 2015 and a PDF version prepared for the ABSW Science Journalism Summer School can be downloaded as a PDF.

 In 2002 we published an edition of our popular guide So You Want to be a Science Writer?
 This edition is now out of date – it predates the web boom, for example – although it still contains useful information.
 (Feel free to download the 2002 edition of So you want to be a science writer (PDF, 437 kB).)